Don’t let a bright girl’s ambitions end with Primary School.

 - Girls in Kenya and Tanzania can’t go to high school if they have no funds for fees.

-- CHES finds scholarship funds for female students who meet scholastic standards.
+- CHES provides scholarships to female students who meet scholastic standards.

-- Girls usually lose in the competition for scarce family resources.
+- Girls often lose in the competition for scarce family resources.

 - Families often choose only to help their sons.